-I have received the Program Manual for my graduate counseling program at the University of Scranton and, if I have questions concerning these materials, I have asked or will ask for clarification in COUN 509, the Professional Issues course, or I will ask my mentor or program director.
+I have received the Program Manual for my graduate counseling program at the University of Scranton and, if I have questions concerning these materials, I have asked or will ask for clarification in COUN 509 C, R, S, the Professional Issues course for your specific program or I will ask my mentor or program director.

-I understand that I am responsible for the information presented in this program manual.
-My signature below confirms that:
+d that I am responsible for the information presented in this program manual. re below confirms that:

-☐ I have READ the manual
+I have READ the manual

-☐ I have SIGNED UP for the list serv (p.22)
+I have SIGNED UP for the list serv (p.22)

 I ACKNOWLEDGE that various clearances (such as child abuse and PA criminal records check) will be required prior to any clinical experiences in the counseling program.
-If I am aware of any issues/concerns that may impact the process or outcome of these clearances, I will talk to my mentor and/or program director immediately and PRIOR to practicum.
-A criminal record can impact movement in the counseling program and/or certification or licensure, which is part of the discussion that I will have with my mentor and/or program director.
+If I am aware of any issues/concerns that may impact the process or outcome of these clearances, I will talk to my mentor and/or program director, and CTC Director immediately and PRIOR to practicum .
+A criminal record can impact movement in the counseling program and/or certification or licensure, which is part of the discussion that I will have with my mentor and/or program director, and CTC Director.

-☐ I AGREE to adhere to the policies and procedures and student responsibilities detailed in this program manual.
+I AGREE to adhere to the policies and procedures and student responsibilities detailed in this program manual.

-Date of Signature:
+Date of Sig nature:

-Student Name: (Please PRINT)
+Student Na me: (Please PRINT)

-Student Signature:
+Student Sig gnature:

-Student's Program of Study
+Student's P Program of Study

-I understand that this form should be signed and returned to my Professional Issues

-instructor so that it can be included in my comprehensive student file.
+I understand that this form should be signed and returned to my Professional Issues instructor so that it can be included in my comprehensive student file.